 Uit: Braiding Sweetgrass, Robin Wall Kimmerer.

-Door ons met een bepaald Ritueel of een andere beweging met de Natuur te identificeren zijn we in staat de Identiteit er van aan te nemen en te doorvoelen in die ervaring wat ze voor ons kan betekenen.
-Benieuwd naar de Rituelen en meer in verbinding met de Aarde?
+Door ons met een bepaald titueel of een andere beweging met de natuur te identificeren zijn we in staat de identiteit er van aan te nemen en te doorvoelen in die ervaring wat ze voor ons kan betekenen.
+Benieuwd naar de rituelen en meer in verbinding met de Aarde?
 Kijk alvast hier bij Agua de Florida Ritueel en Despacho Ritueel en Moeder Aarde Cirkels.